briandfoy/briandfoy.github.io/_drafts/2021-11-16-how-much-rice-is-that.md

 ---
 layout: post
 title: How much rice is that?
-categories:
+categories: numeracy
-tags: numeracy
+tags: rice exponential-growth
 stopwords:
 last_modified:
 original_url:
 usemathjax: true
 ---

 Someone on some podcast told the story of the chessboard and the grains of rice.
 Sometimes it's wheat.
-Sometimes it's some other staple.
-This apocryphal story illustrates exponential growth.
+Sometimes it's some other staple, but no matter which way they tell it, they story is about  exponential growth.

 > A lowly person provides some clever amusement for the king, who rewards with with whatever he might ask for.
 Appearing humble, he asks for a single grain of rice on the first square of a chessboard, two on the second, and doubled for each subsequent square.
 Once the king figures out the ruse, he has the person killed.